This Is A Great Time to Homeschool

 You need not go it alone as you undertake this adventure of a lifetime.
 There are numerous support systems already in place just waiting for you to participate.
 Ask around and join a local homeschool support group.
 Many such groups organize field trips, picnics, Ladies’ Night Out gatherings, and other activities that promote real-life education and positive socialization for children while providing teaching moms with encouragement and support.

 In the world of homeschooling, co-ops are trending up.
-Most communities have one or more active co-ops where families come to together to form parent-led classes in core subjects like science, math, writing, history, and Bible.
+Most communities have one or more active co-ops where families come together to form parent-led classes in core subjects like science, math, writing, history, and Bible.
 These same groups often sponsor extracurricular studies in music, art, or foreign languages and may even offer organized sports.
 The variety and creativity displayed in this area is encouraging because of the help they provide with structure, accountability, and fellowship.

 A World of Curriculum Choices

 Thirty years ago, pioneering homeschool families had few choices in the way of curriculum.
 Even twenty years ago, the pickings were slim though improving.
-But in the last ten years, the quality of curriculum being published for the homeschool market has become top notch.
+But in the last ten years, the quality of curriculum being published for the homeschool market has become top-notch.
 Several different educational methods are represented, ranging from workbooks and unit studies to classical and Charlotte Mason.
 And you can often choose a format that best suits your student’s learning style, including print, digital, audio, and video.

-Many of today’s homeschool publishers tailor curriculum specifically to the needs of homeschooling families.
+Many of today’s homeschool publishers tailor curricula specifically to the needs of homeschooling families.
 For example, Apologia’s textbooks are written directly to the student in a conversational style, helping children to become independent learners.
 If you are looking for textbooks written by men and women who are not ashamed of the gospel of Christ and take a clear biblical worldview in their approach to the subject matter, then you will be quite pleased at the choices that exist in the world of homeschooling.
 Apologia and other publishers provide excellent solutions that satisfy these requirements.
 Of course, plenty of authors and publishers choose to keep their work religiously neutral, if that is your preference.

 With the numerous curriculum options available, the research process can seem long and laborious.
 But excellent options abound, making homeschooling a rewarding experience in the end.